knpuniversity/behat/knpu/login-scenario.md

 On the login page, we need to fill in these two fields.
 Again, because of the named selector, we'll target these by the labels "Username" and "Password".
-There are a few definitions for fields, byt the one I like is "When I fill in field with <value>".
+There are a few definitions for fields, byt the one I like is "When I fill in field with value".
 So,

      And I fill in "Username" with "admin"
      And I fill in "Password" with "adminpass"